Blue Jasmine (2013)

 written and directed by Woody Allen

 I’m just not feeling it.
 I was expecting more from Woody Allen’s update – consciously or unconsciously – of A Streetcar Named Desire (1947).
-The story of Jasmine, a millionaire socialite who loses everything and is forced to move in with her less-fortunate sister Ginger, Blue Jasmine has been praised by many.
-I found it to be a better effort than Woody’s 2012 outing To Rome With Love, but much weaker than dozens of his other films.
+The story of a millionaire socialite who loses everything and is forced to move in with her less-fortunate sister Ginger, Blue Jasmine has been praised by many.
+And sure, it’s certainly better than Woody’s 2012 outing To Rome With Love, but that wasn’t a very high bar to begin with.

 Carlos I. Cuevas